tanbro/b64uuid/README.md

 # b64uuid

-A small library encode/decode python UUID object to/from 22 chars url safe base64 string.
+A small library and tool to encode/decode a python UUID object to/from a 22 characters length url safe base64 string.

+We can use it to make UUID string a little shorter.